EMT to Medical Equipment Repairer: EMT Career Guide

 - Communication – Your experience communicating with doctors, dispatchers, and equipment technicians as an EMT can help you communicate more effectively as a BMET.

-- Familiarity with Equipment – As an EMT, there’s a good chance you’re familiar with most of the equipment you’ll be repairing as a BMET.
-Knowing how the technology should work is a big advantage when providing maintenance or repair support.
+- Familiarity with Equipment – As an EMT, you may already be familiar with much of the equipment you’ll be repairing as a BMET.
+Knowing how the technology should work is a significant advantage when providing maintenance or repair support.

 Medical Equipment Repairer Salary